hamzawhite/hamzawhite.github.io/_portfolio/portfolio-1.md

 This project was initiated by the need of tracking in real-time the moving assets.
 The result, as we see, is a spatial map with multiple layers to filter the units.

 ## Understand the business needs
+The first question to ask management is what exactly the business objective is.
+How does the company expect to use and benefit. from this model?
-First, we need to recognise the needs of actors, before jumping into data, to effectively meet their expectations.
+we need to recognise the needs of actors, before jumping into data, to effectively meet their expectations.
 Dispatchers, Operators and Management are using on a daily basis the fleet management platform, collaborate with many drivers, clients every day, so it is a bit stressful to use a platform not suited for their special needs.

 # Task